Oxurion Receives Transparency Notification From Atlas Special Opportunities LLC

 (MENAFN- GlobeNewsWire - Nasdaq) Regulated Information

-Oxurion received a transparency notification on September 26, 2023, from Atlas Special Opportunities, LLC indicating that as of September 19, 2023, it held 127,316,529 shares of the then outstanding 2,667,771,604 shares, and therefore crossed under the threshold (5%) by virtue of the sale, acquisition and subsequent sale of voting securities.
+Oxurion received a transparency notification on October 3, 2023, from Atlas Special Opportunities, LLC indicating that as of September 29, 2023, it held 75,425,104 shares of the then outstanding 2,667,771,604 shares, and therefore crossed under the threshold (3%) by virtue of the sale of voting securities.
 See Annex 1.

 About Oxurion